Articles

 Step 8: Perfect Your Day-of-Event Execution

 Even with perfect preparation, day-of execution significantly impacts actual attendance.
 Many registrants make final attendance decisions based on last-minute factors.
+Analyzing which channels or tactics brought in most attendees can help refine future strategies and improve engagement for upcoming events.

 Send Strategic Final Reminders